 Simple One Pot Lighter Healthier Creamy Mushroom Pasta

-- 1 pound chestnut mushrooms sliced
+- 1 pound chestnut mushrooms, washed and sliced

-- 2 shallots or 1 onion diced
+- 2 shallots or 1 onion, diced

-- 2 cloves garlic minced
+- 2 cloves garlic, minced

-- 3 sprigs thyme leaves picked
+- 3 sprigs thyme, leaves picked

-- 1 cup single cream
+- 1 cup heavy cream

-- 2 cups packed spinach
+- 2 cups packed, spinach